kmcolli/deploy-aro-app/readme.md

 Click on Webhooks
 Paste in the value you copied above for Payload URL Change the Content type to application/json
-Keep the remaining values and click Update Webhook
+Keep the remaining values and click Add or Update Webhook

 ![Alt text](webhook.png "Create a webhook")